Baljeet942000/SQL-Case-Study-2-Google-play-store-analysis/README.md

 * Questions answered during the analysis are as follows :

   1.You're working as a market analyst for a mobile app development company.
-Your task is to identify the most promising categories (TOP 5)
+Your task is to identify the most promising categories (TOP5)
     for launching new free apps based on their average ratings.

   2.As a business strategist for a mobile app company, your objective is to pinpoint the three categories that generate the most revenue